noahbenson/Neurotica/README.md

 JLink.
 The JLink interface boots up an instance of the Java Virtual Machine (JVM) whenever the JLink package is loaded (via <<JLink`).
-By default, Mathematica only allows the JVM to use a small amount of RAM, and this can cause Neurotica to encounter problems when interfacing with nben library (https://github.com/noahbenson/nben) that it uses to perform registrations, due to the moderate memory requirements of keeping coordinate matrices and meta-data in memory.
-There are multiple ways to fix this, listed here in the order of the Neurotica Author's preference:
+By default, Mathematica only allows the JVM to use a small amount of RAM, and this can cause Neurotica to encounter problems when interfacing with the nben library (https://github.com/noahbenson/nben), which Neurotica uses to perform mesh registration, due to the moderate memory requirements of keeping coordinate matrices and meta-data in memory.
+There are multiple ways to fix this listed here in the order of the Neurotica Author's preference:

 1. Edit your init file to include the following lines:

-   <br/><br/><pre><code>Needs["Jlink`"];
+   <br/><pre><code>Needs["Jlink`"];
 SetOptions[InstallJava, JVMArguments->"-Xmx2g"];
 SetOptions[ReinstallJava, JVMArguments->"-Xmx2g"];
 ReinstallJava[];</code></pre>